-- (4) If a contribution is not sufficient to justify authorship, such support may be appropriately acknowledged in footnotes, the preface, or the acknowledgements. - (5) The scientists involved in the publication shall agree on who should be the author of the research results or who he or she is in accordance with paragraph 1.
-Agreement on the order in which the authors are listed is reached in good time, usually at the latest when the manuscript is being prepared, on the basis of traceable criteria and with consideration given to the conventions of each field. - (6) It is against the rules of good scientific practice to terminate without good cause the collaboration on a publication, without sufficient reason or to prevent the publication of the results as a co-author on whose approval the publication is dependent.
-Refusals to publish must be justified with written, verifiable criticism of data, methods, or results. - (7) Publications that are intended as reports on new scientific results must describe the methods and the results in a traceable way if necessary with reference to additional literature. - (8) In scientific publications, significant findings supporting the results and hypotheses, but also those contradicting them, must be reported.
-An author's own preliminary work and external preliminary work and relevant publications of other authors on which the work is directly based must be named as completely and correctly as possible. - (9) An author's own results that have already been made publicly available must be cited, unless the discipline-specific self-conception allows this to be dispensed with in exceptional cases. - (10) If the publication is to contain personal data individual details of personal or factual circumstances of an identified or identifiable natural person this shall only be permissible if the data subject has consented thereto or if this is indispensable for the presentation of research results on events in contemporary history and is not contrary to the overriding interests of the data subjects which are worthy of protection.
+- (9) It is against the rules of good scientific practice to terminate without good cause the collaboration on a publication, without sufficient reason or to prevent the publication of the results as a co-author on whose approval the publication is contingent.
+Refusals to publish must be justified with written, verifiable criticism of data, methods, or results. - (10) Publications that are intended as reports on new scientific results must describe the methods and the results in a traceable way if necessary with reference to additional literature. - (11) In scientific publications, significant findings supporting the results and hypotheses, but also those contradicting them, must be reported.
+This also includes, as far as this is possible and reasonable, making available the research data, materials and information on which the results are based, the methods applied, and the software used, and providing a comprehensive description of the work processes.
+An author's own preliminary work and external preliminary work and relevant publications of other authors on which the work is directly based must be named as completely and correctly as possible. - (12) An author's own results that have already been made publicly available must be cited, unless the discipline-specific self-conception allows this to be dispensed with in exceptional cases.
+The repetition of the contents of own previous publications shall be limited to the extent necessary for the understanding of the context. - (13) If the publication is to contain personal data individual details of personal or factual circumstances of an identified or identifiable natural person this shall only be permissible if the data subject has consented thereto or if this is indispensable for the presentation of research results on events in contemporary history and is not contrary to the overriding interests of the data subjects which are worthy of protection.